-CUNY encourages anyone who has experienced sexual assault or domestic, dating or intimate partner violence to seek medical attention as soon as possible.
-Medical resources can provide treatment for injuries, preventative treatment for sexually transmitted diseases, emergency contraception, and other health services.
+CUNY encourages anyone who has experienced Sexual Assault, Domestic Violence or Dating Violence to seek medical attention as soon as possible.
+Medical resources can provide treatment for injuries, preventative treatment for sexually transmitted diseases, emergency contraception and other health services.
 They can also assist in preserving evidence or documenting any injuries.
-Taking these steps promptly after an incident can be very helpful if an individual later decides to seek criminal proceedings or a protective order.
+Taking these steps promptly after an incident can be helpful if an individual later decides to pursue criminal charges or a protective order.

-Individuals who have experienced or witnessed sexual violence are also encouraged to seek emotional support, either on or off-campus.
+Individuals who have experienced or witnessed Sexual Assault, Domestic Violence or Dating Violence are also encouraged to seek emotional support, either on or off-campus.